Understanding the isolation and loneliness experienced by refugees

 - PSHE, Tutor time, Citizenship

 - Refugees and migration

-These activities help learners to understand isolation from a refugee's perspective; learn what inclusion, exclusion, integration and segregation mean and how feeling alone can affect a person's experiences and what they could do to help someone feel less alone.
+These activities help learners to understand isolation from a refugee's perspective; learn what inclusion, exclusion, integration, and segregation mean and how feeling lonely can affect a person's experiences and what they could do to help someone feel less alone.

 - develop an understanding of what inclusion, exclusion, integration, and segregation mean

 - reflect on the differences and similarities they might have with a person with refugee status

 - learn how the experience of being excluded or included can affect a person, and particularly those with refugee status

 - explore how friendship can help us to be inclusive